 Looking at the portrait of Hermine Gallia, one begins to feel an essence of a hypnotizing serenity provoked by Gallia herself.
 Before going further in understanding what she emits to her audience, note that Gustav Klimt was the type of artist with many admirers.
 During the 1900s, the recognition of Klimt was due to the rise of the international breakthrough of Art Nouveau in Vienna.
 With an erotic atmosphere, the movement alternated into the notion of a virulent ‘free life’.
 The new environment meant free love, new ideas, and lifestyle changes, which contributed to the secession in Vienna and the newly adopted artistic styles.
 In regards to Gustav Klimt’s art, he was known as a painter of beautiful women.
 Moreover, his work consisted of women displayed as mythological goddesses and heroines, and the production of commissioned portraits of nouveau riche Viennese ladies.
 Thus, he gained favorability of the societal women of Vienna in the community.
-The
+The dominancy of females in his portrait paintings were a turning point from his academic style of painting to prefigured expressionism with a touch of impressionism.

 There is a resemblance shared between all his women: delicacy, the impression of femme fatale as an object of desire.